 You can then get creative with how you deliver your curriculum content.
 You could start by defining a series of open-ended questions and choosing various different delivery techniques to ask the questions.
 Do you pose the question directly to the class, run a brain-sketching session or create a Q&A video that showcases the questions and students record their answers?

 To make creating your video resources easier, we have a range of templates in the VideoScribe library that are pre-animated.
-Meaning all you have to do is edit the text and switch out any images you want, again choosing from our library of over 6,000 or uploading your own!
+Meaning all you have to do is edit the text and switch out any images you want, again choosing from our library of over 11,000 or uploading your own!
 You can see one of our most popular educational templates below.
-Log in to VideoScribe and head to our 'Scribe Templates' folder to use it, or start a free trial today.
+Log in to VideoScribe and head to the templates library to use it, or start a free trial today.

 3. Time for student reflection: